Shehualaba/Shehualaba/README.md

 - 👋 Hi, I’m @Shehualaba
-- 👀 I’m interested in Data analysis
+- 👀 I’m a certified data scientist on datacamp
-- 🌱 I’m currently learning R programming, Python and SQL
+- 🌱 I’m very profficient with python, postgresql and excel
-- 💞️ I’m looking to collaborate on any data analysis project involving python and excel
+- 💞️ I’m looking to collaborate on any data analysis and data science project involving python and excel
 - 📫 How to reach me shehualaba74@gmail.com
 I Talk about Data analysis and programs in general